GFZ/enpt/docs/algorithm_descriptions.rst

 ~~~~~

   `SICOR`_ (Sensor Independent Atmospheric Correction of optical Earth observation data from multi- and
-  hyperspectral instruments) is a Python-based open-source package developed at the GFZ Helmholtz Centre for
+  hyperspectral instruments) is a Python-based open-source package for atmospheric correction developed
-  Geosciences, Germany.
-The algorithm uses an Optimal Estimation based inversion scheme that relies on
+  at the GFZ Helmholtz Centre for Geosciences, Germany.
+The algorithm uses an Optimal Estimation based
-  simulations obtained from the MODTRAN radiative transfer code.
-For details, please refer to the
+  inversion scheme that relies on simulations obtained from the MODTRAN radiative transfer code.
+Besides
+  the computation of surface reflectance, SICOR also estimates the three phases of water (water vapor,
+  liquid water, ice) which are included in the EnPT L2A product.
+For details about the SICOR algorithm
-  `documentation pages of SICOR`_.
+  and the generated products, please refer to the `documentation pages of SICOR`_.

   .. |SICOR_Logo| image:: https://git.gfz-potsdam.de/EnMAP/sicor/raw/main/docs/images/sicor_logo_lr.png
            :target: https://git.gfz-potsdam.de/EnMAP/sicor